akeneo/pim-community-dev/UPGRADE-1.7.md

     PimEnterprise\Bundle\WebServiceBundle\PimEnterpriseWebServiceBundle,
     ```

-    * Add the following bundles in the next functions:
+    * Add the following bundles in the following functions:

         - `getOroDependencies()`: